 The Around The World drill in volleyball is an intensive drill with quite a few moving parts.
-It consists of having one player work around the court in a circle while receiving passes from 6 other players positioned on the court.
-The main player will receive a total of 8 tosses, which they will return with either a bump or set.
+It comprises having one player work around the court in a circle while receiving passes from 6 other players positioned on the court.
+The main player will receive 8 tosses, which they will return with either a bump or set.
 The Around The World volleyball drill is a great beginner volleyball drill to train receiving and passing multiple balls while shuffling and maintaining a good athletic position.

 How To Perform Around The World